-During the month of May, over 100 people walked, ran, swam, jogged, rowed, arm cycled, wheeled and more as part of Miles for MS, our brand new accessible distance challenge.
+Last May, over 100 people walked, ran, swam, jogged, rowed, arm cycled, wheeled and more as part of Miles for MS, our accessible distance challenge.

-We caught up with some of those who took part to find out why they wanted to get involved and how exercise has helped them live well with MS
+Miles for MS is back for 2019, so we caught up with some of those who took part to find out why they got involved and how exercise has helped them live well with MS

 Bron rowed the length of Lake Bala in Wales every day in May.